copperspice/copperspice/README.md

  * CsXml
  * CsXmlPatterns

-The following open source BSD licensed libraries are used in the CopperSpice libraries:
+There are also three open source BSD licensed libraries which are used by CopperSpice and available as stand alone libraries for anyone developing a C++ application.

  * CsSignal
  * CsString